lcpz/lain/mpd.md

-Shows mpd status in a textbox.
+Shows MPD status in a textbox.

 	mympd = lain.widgets.mpd()